-The withheld information is protected from disclosure under the FOIA pursuant to 5 U.S.C. § 552(b)(6).
-FOIA Exemption 6 provides protection for records and information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
+FOIA Exemption 6 exempts from disclosure personnel or medical files and similar files the release of which would cause a clearly unwarranted invasion of personal privacy.
 This requires a balancing of the public's right to disclosure against the individual's right to privacy.
-The privacy interests of the individual in the records you have requested outweigh any minimal public interest in disclosure of the information.
+The privacy interests of the individuals in the records you have requested outweigh any minimal public interest in disclosure of the information.
+Any private interest you may have in that information does not factor into the aforementioned balancing test.